Unsaturated fatty acids in foods. All about unsaturated fatty acids

 • normalizes lipid metabolism in the dermis, preventing the development of cellulite;

-• improves the functional state of the scalp, reduces hair loss and brittleness;
+• improves the functional condition of the scalp, reduces hair loss and fragility;

-• reduces the risk of developing neoplasms in the skin, including after sunbathing or visiting a solarium.
+• reduces the risk of developing skin tumors, including after sunbathing or visiting a solarium.

-Given that oil molecules deliver essential substances to the deep layers of the skin, olive oil is used as a component of salon spa treatments, massages, body wraps, baths, anti-aging programs.
-In addition, the concentrate is used when traveling by sea or traveling to hot countries to protect and mitigate the effects of the aggressive effects of the sun and water on the dermis.
+Considering that oil molecules deliver essential substances to the deep layers of the skin, olive oil is used as a component of salon spa treatments, massages, wraps, baths, and rejuvenating programs.
+In addition, the concentrate is used during trips to the sea or trips to hot countries to protect and mitigate the effects of the aggressive effects of the sun and water on the dermis.

-1. For cosmetic purposes, choose cold-pressed oil (unrefined).
+1. For cosmetic purposes, choose cold-pressed (unrefined) oil.

-2. "Oleic concentrate" is applied only to wet skin.
+2. “Olein concentrate” is applied only to damp skin.

-3. The maximum period of use of an uncorked bottle of oil is 14 - 20 days.
-If, after three weeks, it is not replaced with another composition, a protective film forms on the face, which prevents the skin from “breathing” freely.
-As a result, the pores become clogged with "cellular debris", which leads to the appearance of comedones, blackheads, blackheads.
+3. The maximum period for using an uncorked bottle of oil is 14 – 20 days.
+If after three weeks it cannot be replaced with another composition; a protective film is formed on the face, which prevents the free “breathing” of the skin.
+As a result, the pores become clogged with “cellular debris,” which leads to the appearance of comedones, blackheads, and acne.

-6. After applying oily formulations based on olive oil, you can not use a moisturizer.
+6. After use fatty compounds based on olive oil, do not use moisturizer.

-8. After cleansing the skin with olive oil, wash your face with warm water and lemon juice.
+8. After cleansing your skin with olive oil, wash your face warm water with the addition of lemon juice.

-If you follow these tips, you will be able to get the most out of the external use of unsaturated fats.
+If you follow these tips, you will be able to benefit maximum benefit from external use of unsaturated fats.

 Conclusion

 Monounsaturated acids are an essential ingredient in any diet.
-These lipids make up 50% of the daily fat intake.
+These lipids make up 50% of the daily amount of fat consumed.

-The main function of MUFA is the activation of lipid metabolism and the acceleration of low-density lipoprotein catabolism.
-The lack of these compounds in the body leads to a deterioration in brain activity, disruption of the cardiovascular system, an increase in "bad" cholesterol, and the appearance of dry skin.
+The main function of MUFA is to activate lipid metabolism and accelerate the catabolism of low-density lipoproteins.
+The lack of these compounds in the body leads to deterioration brain activity, disruption cardiovascular system, increased “bad” cholesterol, and dry skin.

 Olive oil is an excellent product for cooking food, unlike sunflower oil, which contains unstable linolenic acid.

 Fats and fatty acids are extremely important for our body!
-Although we sometimes associate fats with something bad, they are involved in almost all body processes, which is why a small amount of fat should be included in your diet every day.
+Although we sometimes associate fats with something bad, they are involved in almost all processes of the body, which is why large number fats should be present in your diet every day.

-Fatty acids are the main components of fat molecules, they contain carbon, hydrogen and oxygen.
+Fatty acids are the main components of fat molecules and contain carbon, hydrogen and oxygen.
 There are about 16 different fatty acids.
-Each has slight differences in structure and each performs many functions in the body.
+Each has subtle differences in structure and each performs multiple functions in the body.

 When you consume fats, they are broken down into glycerol and fatty acids and then converted into other lipids to be used by your body.

-Fats can be saturated or unsaturated, depending on how many hydrogen atoms bond to each carbon atom in the chemical chains.
+Fats can be saturated or unsaturated, depending on how many hydrogen atoms are bonded to each carbon atom in chemical chains.
 The more hydrogen atoms in the chain, the more saturated the fatty acid will be.
 If some hydrogen atoms are missing, the fatty acid is considered unsaturated.

-Unsaturated fatty acids fall into two categories: monounsaturated and polyunsaturated.
-All foods that contain fat contain a different mix of saturated, monounsaturated, and polyunsaturated fats.
+Unsaturated fatty acids are divided into two categories: monounsaturated and polyunsaturated.
+All foods containing fats contain different combination saturated, monounsaturated and polyunsaturated fats.
 Monounsaturated and polyunsaturated fats are considered to be healthier than saturated fats or trans fats.

 Monounsaturated fatty acids(MUFA)

-Monounsaturated fatty acids (MUFAs) are fatty acids that lack one hydrogen pair in the chain.
-They are associated with lowering LDL cholesterol and total cholesterol while increasing the production of "good" cholesterol - HDL cholesterol.
-Monounsaturated fats are found in vegetable oils such as canola, peanut, and olive oils, as well as nuts.
+Monounsaturated fatty acids (MUFAs) are fatty acids that are missing one hydrogen pair in the chain.
+They are associated with lower LDL cholesterol and total cholesterol, while simultaneously increasing the production of “good” cholesterol - HDL cholesterol.
+Monounsaturated fats are found in vegetable oils such as canola oil, peanut oil, olive oil, and nuts.
 These fats are usually liquid at room temperature.

 Polyunsaturated fatty acids (PUFAs)

 Polyunsaturated fatty acids (PUFAs) lack two or more hydrogen pairs in the fatty acid chains.
 They lower blood/serum cholesterol and also reduce the production of LDL and HDL.
-These fats are found in vegetable oils such as corn, sesame, sunflower, safflower, and soybean oils, as well as fatty fish.
+These fats are found in vegetable oils such as corn, sesame, sunflower, safflower and soybean, as well as in fatty fish.
 Normally, these fats are liquid at room temperature.

 Omega-3 fatty acids are also polyunsaturated fats.
-These fatty acids are found primarily in seafood such as fatty mackerel, albacore tuna, sardines, salmon, lake trout, as well as flaxseed oil, walnuts, soybean oil and canola oil.
+These fatty acids are found primarily in seafood such as fatty mackerel, albacore tuna, sardines, salmon, lake trout, and linseed oil, walnuts, soybean oil and canola oil.

-The body uses non-meat sources of alpha-linoleic acid and converts it into omega-3s.
-Omega-3s boost immunity, fight rheumatoid arthritis, improve vision, mental performance, and heart health.
+The body uses alpha-linoleic acid obtained from non-meat sources and converts it into omega-3s.
+Omega-3 improves immunity, fights rheumatoid arthritis, improve vision, mental activity and heart health.

-In addition, omega-3s have been linked to lower triglyceride levels in the body and total cholesterol levels.
-Frequent consumption of foods containing omega-3 is recommended.
-Make fish a regular part of your diet and eat oily fish twice a week for your healthy omega-3s.
+Additionally, omega-3s are associated with lower triglyceride levels in the body and general level cholesterol.
+Recommended frequent use products containing omega-3.
+Make fish a regular part of your diet and eat oily fish twice a week to get healthy omega-3s.

 Omega-6 fatty acids found in vegetable oils are also PUFAs.
-They are also associated with a reduced risk of cardiovascular disease, a decrease in LDL cholesterol levels.
+They are also associated with a reduced risk of cardiovascular disease and lower LDL cholesterol levels.
 However, they can also lower HDL levels at the same time.
-The main sources of omega-6s are vegetable oils, nuts, and some whole grains.
+The main sources of omega-6 are vegetable oils, nuts and some whole grains.

-These fats should make up a significant portion of your recommended daily allowance—about 20-35 percent of your total calorie intake.
-MUFAs and PUFAs provide the same number of calories as any other fat - 120 calories per tablespoon, or 9 calories per gram.
-In addition, they do not contain cholesterol and are often the largest source of vitamin E in the diet.
+These fats should make up a significant portion of the recommended intake. daily consumption- approximately 20-35 percent of your total calorie intake.
+MUFAs and PUFAs provide the same amount of calories as any other fat—120 calories per tablespoon, or 9 calories per gram.
+Additionally, they contain no cholesterol and are often the largest source of vitamin E in the diet.

-However, sometimes it is not possible to determine exactly which products contain PUFAs, MUFAs, omega-3s, or 6s because they are not required to be listed on labels, although some companies do so voluntarily.
+However, it is sometimes not possible to accurately determine which foods contain PUFAs, MUFAs, omega-3 or 6, because labeling is not mandatory, although some companies do so voluntarily.

-Dietetics has long learned to distinguish between healthy and unhealthy fats.
-Particular attention is paid to foods with a high content of monounsaturated fatty acids (MUFA).
-Experts recommend building a diet to promote health and reduce waist size with the mandatory inclusion of such fats.
+Dietetics have long learned to distinguish between healthy and unhealthy fats.
+Special attention here we focus on products with high content monounsaturated fatty acids (MUFA).
+Experts recommend building a diet to improve health and reduce waist size with the mandatory inclusion of such fats.

-The approximate amount is indicated in 100 g of the product
+Specified approximate quantity per 100 g of product

 73.3 g